 The COVID-19 pandemic has affected dental practices across the country.
-To help you deliver valuable care to your patients, Delta Dental is temporarily offering a $10 supplemental reimbursement for each qualifying evaluation or consultation code, starting June 22, 2020 and ending October 20, 2020.
+To help you deliver valuable care to your patients, Delta Dental is temporarily offering a $10 supplemental reimbursement for each qualifying evaluation or consultation code, from June 22, 2020 through December 31, 2020.

 Am I eligible?

 To receive the Return to Care reimbursement, you must participate in one of the following networks and treat an eligible patient covered by one of these Delta Dental plans:

 - Delta Dental PPO™ and DPO in Texas (see applicable Delta Dental companies below)

 - Delta Dental Premier® (see applicable Delta Dental companies below)

 Applicable Delta Dental companies include Delta Dental of California, Delta Dental Insurance Company, Delta Dental of Pennsylvania, Delta Dental of the District of Columbia, Delta Dental of Delaware, Inc., Delta Dental of West Virginia, Inc. and Delta Dental of New York, Inc.

 The Medi-Cal Dental, CDPHP (NY Medicaid) and HSCSN (Washington, D.C.
 Medicaid) networks are not eligible for this reimbursement.